-Italy is a wonderful country to get to know.
-More so during the festive season, when Christmas markets, music concerts, religious celebrations and gourmet eating are the order of the day.
+Italy is a wonderful country to visit and explore.
+Especially at Christmas, when festive markets, music concerts, religious celebrations and gourmet eating are the order of the day.

 It’s entirely possible that you have never considered coming to Italy for Christmas.
 After all, this is one country traditionally synonymous with hot weather, blue seas, and summer holidays.